tabokie/Delight-of-Night/RedBlackTreeTester/README.md

 -------------------------------------------------------------------------------

-//"Special Test" is A special container for special designed case.
+"Special Test" is A special container for special designed case.

-//reads designed cases in file,
-//and outputs figure and hand cases to SampleTest Module for further test.
+reads designed cases in file, and outputs figure and hand cases to SampleTest Module for further test.

 >
 Function SpecialTest: